tigerwill90/fox/README.md

 ## Middleware
 Middlewares can be registered globally using the `fox.WithMiddleware` option.
-The example below demonstrates how to create and apply automatically a simple logging middleware to all route (including 404, 405, etc...).
+The example below demonstrates how to create and apply automatically a simple logging middleware to all routes (including 404, 405, etc...).

 ````go
 package main